manzt/simple-zarr-server/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox].
+Tests can be run with `hatch run cov`.

 ## License